 Compulsory cancellation is effected against compensation, which may not be lower than the value of net assets attributable to the shares, as disclosed in the financial statements for the previous financial year, less the amount allocated for distribution among the shareholders.
 The General Meeting may cancel all or part of a shareholder's shares at the shareholder's written request.
 In such a case, the value of the cancelled shares is determined by a resolution of the Company's General Meeting, with a proviso that the resolution is valid only if the shareholder requesting the cancellation of the shares votes in favour of the resolution.
 The Company may acquire its own shares for the purpose of retiring them or for other purposes set forth in Art.
-362.1 of the Company shares from the shareholders with a view to retiring them.
+362.1 of the Company shares Code.
+The General Meeting may authorise the Management Board to acquire the Company shares from the shareholders with a view to retiring them.
 The Management Board has no authority to issue shares.